Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 Desi-licious Fluffy Pancakes Recipe

-Did you know the water footprint of cow's milk is more than three times that of soy milk -1,050 liters compared to 297 liters according to a dutch study, published in 2012?
-Replacing cow's milk with soy milk would not only be a wise choice for water preservation, it's also a positive way to reduce greenhouse gas emissions.
+Did you know the water footprint of cow’s milk is more than three times that of soy milk -1,050 litres compared to 297 litres, according to a Dutch study published in 2012?
+Replacing cow’s milk with soy milk would be a wise choice for water preservation and a positive way to reduce greenhouse gas emissions.

 Cooking in bulk is a great way to be more eco-friendly.
 I double (even treble) this recipe and freeze it to reduce water and energy usage in my kitchen.

-To boost your gut health and reduce the need for stovetop or oven energy, incorporate some raw foods into your diet.
-For something a little different, try my DIY Lacto-Fermented Mixed Vegetables recipe, to give your body some much-needed probiotics.
+Incorporate more gut healing foods into your diet to boost your gut health and reduce the need for stovetop or oven energy.
+For something a little different, try my DIY Lacto-Fermented Mixed Vegetables recipe to give your body some much-needed probiotics.

-Traditionally pilau is made with Basmati rice, which requires a lot of fossil fuels in getting to your plate.
-It's a type of long grain rice, the husk of which is removed, and then it goes through a second stage of processing to polish it.
-This Quilau is certainly a eco-friendly option.
+Traditionally pilau is made with Basmati rice, which requires a lot of fossil fuels to get to your plate.
+It’s a type of long grain rice, the husk of which is removed, and then it goes through the second stage of processing to polish it.
+This Quilau is certainly an eco-friendly option.

 Vegetarian Quinoa Pilau Recipe

-We make the effort to buy seasonal local produce, such as pumpkins.
-Food that's travelled across the world to get to your plate has a much higher impact on the environment; more energy needed to transport, refrigerate and store, as well as more packaging to ensure its freshness.
+We make an effort to buy seasonal local produce, such as pumpkins.
+Food that’s travelled across the world to get to your plate has a much higher impact on the environment; more energy is needed to transport, refrigerate and store, as well as more packaging to ensure freshness.

 Desi Pumpkin Bean Burger

-Cutting your food in smaller pieces - as a strategy to reduce cooking time, is a good way to minimize energy usage in your kitchen.
-What's more, you’ll save on time and bills and manage to feed your hungry family a lot faster.
+Cutting your food into smaller pieces – as a strategy to reduce cooking time is a good way to minimize energy usage in your kitchen.
+What’s more, you’ll save on time and bills and manage to feed your hungry family a lot faster.

 Quick Kala Chana Chaat (Black Chickpea Salad)

-Being a "rainfed" crop, chickpeas don't require significant amounts of water, and like other legumes, they enhance soil health by fixing nitrogen.
-This can favor crop rotation; meaning a more sustainable model of agriculture.
+Being a “rainfed” crop, chickpeas don’t require significant amounts of water, and like other legumes, they enhance soil health by fixing nitrogen.
+This can favour crop rotation, meaning a more sustainable model of agriculture.

-I used The Marine Stewardship Council's (MSC) salmon fillets to create this recipe.
-Using the MSC blue fish label, gives me peace of mind, that the seafood I enjoy is certified wild, sustainable and can be traced back to the fishery they came from - a good choice for me and the oceans too!
+Using sustainable seafood gives me peace of mind that the seafood I enjoy is certified wild and can be traced back to the fishery it came from.
 You can learn more about mindful eating and sustainable choices in my recent Huffpost article.
-This sheet pan wonder is by far the easiest fish recipe you'll ever make.
-It's flaky, juicy, tangy and you won't believe how incredible it tastes.
+This sheet pan wonder is the easiest fish recipe you’ll ever make.
+It’s flaky, juicy, and tangy, and you won’t believe how incredible it tastes.

 Easy Lemon Pepper Salmon